Is it the best time to live with Rheumatoid Arthritis pt 2: quantity of life?

 Reasons for the Rheumatoid Arthritis mortality gap

 At least half of deaths of those with Rheumatoid Arthritis are cardiovascular related.
-Although modern cardiovascular interventions have improved life expectancy for the general population, the same is not true for RA-ers.
+Although modern cardiovascular interventions have improved life expectancy for the general population, the same is not true for people with RA.
 They say more research is needed to look for the reasons.

 I do have some theories:

 1) Recent improvements in cardiovascular disease mortality are related to improved medication, diet, and advanced surgical procedures.
-Maybe RA-ers do not get cardiovascular disease for the same reasons that others do.
-So the treatments do not adequately tackle the heart disease of RA-ers.
+Maybe people with RA do not get cardiovascular disease for the same reasons that others do.
+So the treatments do not adequately tackle the heart disease of rheumatoid disease.

 I also wonder whether:

-(2) The heart disease in RA-ers responds differently to those innovative treatments, or
+(2) The heart disease in people with RA responds differently to those innovative treatments, or

-(3) Heart disease in RA-ers is less treated because it is not diagnosed as frequently or as early.
+(3) Heart disease in people with RA is less treated because it is not diagnosed as frequently or as early.

 How should we respond to the Mortality gap?
 Next time, in part 3, we look at how research can aim to make this a better time in history for those who do have Rheumatoid Arthritis.